geeknik/content-aware-ad-blocker/README.md

  * we're adding initial support for Firefox 110+
  * we're removing support for Chrome
  * we're updating and refactoring the code
- * we're training new models on update data
+ * we're training new models on up-to-date data

 Original Project for Chrome: